 Service Animals (SA)

-Students and employees with Service Animals should contact the Office of Disability Resources prior to bringing the SA to campus.
+Students and employees with Service Animals should contact the Office of Access & Equity prior to bringing the SA to campus.
 Students and employees living within University Housing must receive animal approval prior to bringing an approved SA or ESA within campus housing.
 The University welcomes visitors to bring their Service Animals as defined under the American's with Disabilities Act are welcome.

 Service Animals as defined by the ADA are permitted in all areas students, members of the public, and other participants in services, programs or activities are permitted to go.

 An ESA may be approved for on-campus housing.
 It is not granted access to places of public accommodation, including food-service facilities, classrooms, or non-residential buildings.